 It might be that your boundaries have been crossed, or your expectations have not been met.

-Share what’s going on with you with your partner, speaking from your own experience, and being as tangible as possible with your needs.
+Share what’s on your mind with you with your partner, speaking from your own experience, and being as clear as possible about your needs.

 “When … happens, I feel … because I need … Would you be willing to…?”

-Click here for more on how to do this.
+Click here for more on how to use nonviolent communication to communicate your feelings and needs.

 We have to take responsibility for the attitude we bring to our partners.